Separated shoulder: Surgical

 Surgical interventions including repositioning of the shoulder joint and repairing torn ligaments may be necessary for severe injuries in which the shoulder is dislocated.
 Medical device implants including coracoclavicular screws, a hook plate, fixation pins, and surgical wire may be necessary for repair of the joint.
+Other forms of effective surgical procedures for treating AC joint separation are suture anchors, tendon grafts, hook plates, tight-rope, and EndoButton.
 Most of these devices need to be surgically removed after the shoulder has healed.
 Allografts, biological grafts, and arthroscopic-assisted coracoclavicular ligament reconstruction may also be considered.

 Type IV, V, and VI shoulder separations are very uncommon but require surgery.
 There is some debate among orthopedic surgeons, however, about the treatment of type III shoulder separation.
 Many with type III shoulder separation who do not undergo surgical treatment recover just as well as those who do receive it, and avoid the added risks that surgery may present.
 Those with type III injuries who opt out of surgery often have faster recovery times, avoid hospitalization, and are able to return to work or sports sooner.
 Some studies suggest early surgical treatment of type III separation may benefit laborers and athletes who perform overhead motions.
 The potential benefit of surgical treatment for type III remains unproven.

 There have been many surgeries described for complete acromioclavicular separations, including arthroscopic surgery.
 There is no consensus on which is best.
 There has been a focus on attempting to restore horizontal, as well as vertical, instability.
 A review found that although horizontal stability can be more reliably restored with additional acromioclavicular joint reconstruction (in addition to coracoclavicular ligament reconstruction), there is no clear advantage with respect to outcomes.